KaxitPandya/Fronteesign/Website/ReadMe.md

-# I have created this Phone shopping website usinh HTML, CSS, JavaScript
+# I have created this Phone shopping website using HTML, CSS, JavaScript